ruyakubu/responsible-ai-dashboard-workshop/README.md

 # Workshop sections

-The workshop will cover the following sections of the dashboard:
+The workshop will cover the following components of the dashboard:

 ## How to use Error Analysis
 ![error analysis for RAI](img/ea-error-cohort.png)